GlobalFishingWatch/GFW_technical_documentation/files/bigquery-key-concepts.md

 BigQuery costs are incurred in two ways - storing and querying data.
     + Queries cost $6.25 per terabyte of data scanned
-    + GFW staff can use the `gfw-google` billing project.
-Queries using this project are "free" for GFW staff, but we need to be careful.

 #### The BigQuery validator